-In May 2018, Aurora entered into a recapture purchase and sale agreement with RoundPoint, one of Aurora's subservicers and since August 2020, a wholly-owned subsidiary of Freedom Mortgage.
+In May 2018, Aurora entered into a recapture purchase and sale agreement with RoundPoint, one of Aurora's subservicers and from August 2020 to September 2023, a whollyowned subsidiary of Freedom Mortgage.
 Pursuant to this agreement, RoundPoint attempts to refinance certain mortgage loans underlying Aurora's MSR portfolio subserviced by RoundPoint as directed by Aurora.
-If a loan is refinanced, Freedom Mortgage will sell the loan to Fannie Mae or Freddie Mac, as applicable, retain the sale proceeds and transfer the related MSR to Aurora.
-The agreement continues in effect while the subservicing agreement remains in effect.
+If a loan is refinanced, RoundPoint will sell the loan to Fannie Mae or Freddie Mac, as applicable, retain the sale proceeds and transfer the related MSR to Aurora.
+During the period where RoundPoint was a wholly-owned subsidiary of Freedom Mortgage, RoundPoint outsourced such recapture services to Freedom Mortgage on RoundPoint's behalf.